Mathematics and Introductory Statistics

 Brief description of the Unit

 This unit is designed to develop confidence and positive attitudes towards mathematics through a thorough understanding of foundational concepts and skills.
 Students will be encouraged to communicate their mathematical ideas, developed from agreed upon basic principles.
-The key sections will be on development of skills in arithmetic, algebra and statistics.
+The key sections will be on development of skills in (1). number and algebra, (2). measurement and geometry, and (3). probability and statistics.
 The focus will be on students understanding and ability to explain their reasoning, rather than purely on getting the correct answer.

 Grade Scheme: Graded (HD, D, C, P, MF, F, XF)